-On my blog trip to St. Albans and London, smallcarBIGCITY was kind to offer us a ride in their Mini Coopers from London’s St. Pancras Station to the World Travel Market at the ExCel Centre.
+On my blog trip to St. Albans and London, smallcarBIGCITY was kind to offer us a Mini Cooper tour.
 It was a typical day in London: wet and grey, but the sight of the two Mini Coopers waiting for us at the curb lifted our spirits.
 We squeezed ourselves into the Minis and off we went…

 Fun facts and quirky anecdotes